sokmontrey/note/README.md

 This is all my notes regarding different subjects.
 All the note are taken down in markdown format using a note-taking software called Obsidian.

 # How to use this note?
+For a better render of these markdown files, consider the following step:
 1. Download & install Obsidian
 2. Download the **Note** folder in this respotory.
 3. Open the Note folder from Obsidian software as **Vault**.